Jim Van Eerden

 Jim was the executive in charge of media investments for Helixx as well.
 Credited as one of the pioneers in what is now known as “filmanthropy,” he served as Executive Producer for several award-winning feature films including the Academy Award nominated short film MOST, Bobby Jones (Stroke of Genius), The Ultimate Gift, and The Perfect Game – and educational documentaries such as the critically acclaimed films Running the Sahara (which he produced with Damon) and WarChild (with Emmanuel Jal) – all of which carried a philanthropic mission and raised millions of dollars for charity.
 Jim was also executive consultant for Stephen McEveety (Braveheart, Passion of the Christ) on Bella, the #1-rated film on Fandango and Yahoo Movies.

 Jim has been a speaker on business and social entrepreneurship at forums including The National Press Club, Nobel Peace Prize Forum, The United Nations, FinTech Week in London and the World Economic Forum.
 He has served as Entrepreneur in Residence at Grove City College, and has guest lectured at Harvard University (on “Philanthropy 2.0”) and Brandeis University (on Impact Investing).
-He writes about the intersection of purpose and business, with essays published by World Economic Forum, USA Today, Real Leaders magazine and other publications, and is currently co-authoring the book with best-selling author John Stahl-wert called GREAT TO GOOD: How For-Profit Business are Re-Making the Future of Philanthropy.
+He writes about the intersection of purpose and business, with essays published by World Economic Forum, USA Today and other publications.

-In addition to his undergraduate degree from Grove City College, Jim has completed graduate school programs at Wake Forest University, Trinity, Oxford, and is a candidate for a doctoral degree in global education.
-He and his wife Rachel have 11 children and live on a family homestead near Greensboro, North Carolina.
+In addition to his undergraduate degree from Grove City College, Jim has completed graduate school programs at Wake Forest University, Trinity, Oxford, and is a candidate for a doctoral degree in global education at Gordon Conwell Theological Seminary.
+He and his wife Rachel have 11 children and live near Greensboro, North Carolina, at Magnalia Homestead & Farm.

 Jim has been a speaker on business and social entrepreneurship at forums including The National Press Club, Nobel Peace Prize Forum, The United Nations, FinTech Week in London and the World Economic Forum.
 He has served as Entrepreneur in Residence at Grove City College, and has guest lectured at Harvard University (on “Philanthropy 2.0”) and Brandeis University (on Impact Investing).
-He writes about the intersection of purpose and business, with essays published by World Economic Forum, USA Today, Real Leaders magazine and other publications, and is currently co-authoring the book with best-selling author John Stahl-wert called GREAT TO GOOD: How For-Profit Business are Re-Making the Future of Philanthropy.
+He writes about the intersection of purpose and business, with essays published by World Economic Forum, USA Today and other publications.

-In addition to his undergraduate degree from Grove City College, Jim has completed graduate school programs at Wake Forest University, Trinity, Oxford, and is a candidate for a doctoral degree in global education.
-He and his wife Rachel have 11 children and live on a family homestead near Greensboro, North Carolina.
+In addition to his undergraduate degree from Grove City College, Jim has completed graduate school programs at Wake Forest University, Trinity, Oxford, and is a candidate for a doctoral degree in global education at Gordon Conwell Theological Seminary.
+He and his wife Rachel have 11 children and live near Greensboro, North Carolina, at Magnalia Homestead & Farm.

 At The Homestead